jason-guru/laravel-make-repository/README.md

 # laravel-make-repository
-A simple package to create a make:repository command for Laravel 5+
+A simple package to add 'php artisan make:repository' command for Laravel 5+